DTOcean/polite/README.md

 # polite

-Easy functions for paths, logging and configuration files
+Easy functions for paths, logging and configuration files.